With Syria escalation, Obama may win leverage on and off battlefield

 But it could help to blunt Middle East perceptions of U.S. timidity in the wake of embarrassments for the Obama administration that have also fed domestic criticism of his foreign policy.

-Those include the collapse of a half-billion-dollar Pentagon program to train and equip Syrian fighters, and the unexpectedly rapid military intervention in Syria by Russian President Vladimir Putin in support of Assad.
-U.S. government sources said Russia now has several thousand troops in the country backed by aircraft and armor.
+Those include the collapse of a half-billion-dollar Pentagon programme to train and equip Syrian fighters, and the unexpectedly rapid military intervention in Syria by Russian President Vladimir Putin in support of Assad.
+U.S. government sources said Russia now has several thousand troops in the country backed by aircraft and armour.

 The deployment of the military advisors announced on Friday upended a year-old strategy hinged on supporting Syrian opposition fighters battling Islamic State (ISIL) without putting American "boots on the ground."